 No. 8 and 14, Elevation: 3,784 and 3,868 feet

 On this spectacular trail, reach the summits of Wittenberg (3,784 feet) and Cornell (3,868 feet) on the same day.
-In the winter, this is a challenging and rewarding endeavor.
 As you ascend to the the first summit, Wittenberg, the ledge offers stunning views over the Hudson Valley before the trail sends you to a narrow ridge line, from 10 to 50 feet wide, on your way to the Cornell Crack.
 The unique geological feature is moderately technical requiring you to use your hands.
 Shortly after the Crack, you will summit your second and highest peak of the day, Mount Cornell.
+This hike is a challenge for hikers in any season, but the winter conditions will require even more hard work.

 - Your lunch